 Important NBFCs.
-Terms of Payment than Anchor Inv in the ASBA Fo t shall be blocked by the vestors) or by the Spons orm at the time of submi nt shall be payable by th or Bank through the ssion of the ASBA e UPI Mechanism, Form.
-In case of A that is specified achor Investors: Mode of Bid Only through the ASBA process Only through the ASBA process.
+Terms of Payment Anchor Investor ASBA Form at t was blocked by the SC s) or by the Sponsor Ba the time of submission s paid by the Anchor In nk through the UPI of the ASBA Form Mechanism, that is .
+In case of Anchor specified in the r Investors: Full Mode of Bid Only through the ASBA process Only through the ASBA process.
 In case of UPI Bidders, ASBA process will include the UPI Mechanism.
 Only through the ASBA process (except for Anchor Investors).
 Only through the ASBA process.
 In case of UPI Bidders, ASBA process will include the UPI Mechanism.
 Only through the ASBA process.
 In case of UPI Bidders, ASBA process will include the UPI Mechanism.

-This Offer is being made in terms of Chapter IX of the SEBI (ICDR) Regulations, 2018, as amended from time to time.
+This Offer was made in terms of Chapter IX of the SEBI (ICDR) Regulations, 2018, as amended from time to time.